 Pyelonephritis is an acute UTI (Urinary Tract Infection) of the kidney.

 It originates from the complication o cystitis.
-From the bladder, the bacteria can spread up to the kidney through the ureter.
-It is the cause of the kidney infection.
+The bacteria from the bladder can spread to the kidney through the ureter.
+It is the cause of kidney infection.

 Symptoms are lumbar pain and high fever.

 The diagnosis and treatment must be immediate to have a full recovery.
 Delay may result in unpredictable progression.

 Chronic pyelonephritis is less common and is a complication of dysfunctions like reflux of urine from the bladder to the kidney or chronic kidney obstructions.

 We define uncomplicated pyelonephritis as when it occurs in non-pregnant, pre-menopausal women without relevant urologic abnormalities or other chronic diseases.

 Acute pyelonephritis is a complication of lower UTI (urinary tract infection), usually cystitis.
 The bacterial count increases in the bladder and can spread up through the ureter into the kidney.

 The risk of kidney infection increases:

 Usually requires immediate IV antibiotic treatment.
 Complicated infection often requires kidney drainage to decrease the back-pressure related to obstruction (insertion of a tube in the skin of the lumbar area, directly into the kidney; insertion of an internal conduit in the ureter).